January

 American Society for Theatre (ASTR) Grant – underwrites some of the research expenses of scholars undertaking projects significant to the field of theatre and/or performance studies.
 (Up to $3000, which may be divided among multiple winners/1 year)

-George A. and Eliza Gardner Howard Foundation – fellowships for early mid-career scholars in a rotation of fields in the humanities, history, and the arts ($35k/1 year)
+George A. and Eliza Gardner Howard Foundation – fellowships for early mid-career scholars in a rotation of fields in the humanities, history, and the arts. ($35k/1 year)

 Russell Sage Foundation will accept letters of inquiry (LOIs) under all of its core programs and special initiatives: Behavioral Science and Decision Making in Context; Future of Work; Immigration and Immigrant Integration; Race, Ethnicity and Immigration; Social, Political, and Economic Inequality.
 In addition, RSF will also accept LOIs relevant to any of its core programs that address the effects of social movements, such as drives for unionization and mass social protests, and the effects of racial/ethnic/gender bias and discrimination on a range of outcomes related to social and living conditions in the United States.
 (Up to $200k/no more than 2 years)